Paea Wolfgramm

 Paea Wolfgramm (born December 1, 1969) is a Tongan retired boxer.
-Nicknamed "The Tongan Warrior", Wolfgramm won the Super Heavyweight silver medal at the 1996 Summer Olympics, making him the first athlete from Tonga to win an Olympic medal.
+Nicknamed "The Tongan Warrior", Wolfgramm earned the Super Heavyweight silver medal at the 1996 Summer Olympics, making him the first and only athlete from Tonga to win an Olympic medal.

 Personal

 Wolfgramm has 7 children - 5 boys and 2 girls, as well as 4 brothers and 2 sisters.
-He resides in South Auckland New Zealand, where he is a hostel parent at a well-known New Zealand school, Wesley College.
+He resides in South Auckland New Zealand and now works as an architect.